 GEB 2935 Career and Entrepreneurship Skills (MA) (3).
 Course responds to student needs to make career decisions in tight job markets.
 Develops entrepreneurial skills to assess financial viability of start-up opportunities in competitive environments.

-GEB 3003 Career Development for Today's Competitive Job Market (3).
-A systematic approach to career development; assists students in identifying and evaluating their interests, skills, and values.
-Students will acquire career information while exploring academic and career employment options.
-Prerequisites: Students must have completed a minimum of 60 credit hours with a GPA of 3.0 or higher.
+GEB 3003 Career Management (1).
+Systematic approach to career development by identifying and evaluating their interests, skills, and values.
+Students will develop career management skills.
+Prerequisites: Minimum of 45 credit hours earned, and Business students only